 The Service employs around 898 staff in operational and corporate service roles.
-There are 44 fire stations based across the North Wales area.
-These house a variety of emergency vehicles and specialised equipment which help support our operational firefighters at incidents.
+There are 44 fire stations based across the North Wales area which house a variety of emergency vehicles and specialised equipment, which help support our operational firefighters at incidents.

-Wholetime Firefighters On-Call Firefighters Control Staff Corporate Services Staff Number of Fire Stations Emergency Appliances 274 452 31 144 44 54 Fire Engines 3 Aerial Ladder Platforms 30 Other Operational Appliances Establishment Establishment Establishment Establishment
+Wholetime Firefighters On-Call Firefighters Control Staff Corporate Services Staff Number of Fire Stations Emergency Appliances 281 446 30 141 44 54 Fire Engines 3 Aerial Ladder Platforms and 30 Other Operational Appliances By Headcount By Headcount By Headcount By Headcount as at 2nd March 2023